West Virginia lawmakers OK bills on income tax cut, child care tax credit

 Several Democrats spoke against the proposal, expressing concern that the Justice administration had not provided details about where the savings were coming from and how the cut could effect state programs.
 West Virginia has the highest per capita rate of children in foster care in the nation.

 Democrat Del.
-Kayla Young said she’s never voted against a tax cut proposed during her time in the legislature, but the source of funding for this cut concerned her.
+Kayla Young said she’s never voted against a tax cut proposal during her time in the legislature, but the source of funding for this cut concerned her.

 “I don’t feel comfortable not knowing where this money is coming from,” she said.

-House Minority Leader Sean Hornbuckle said the tax cut won't make a meaningful impact on most working-class West Virginians' budgets — around 40 cents of savings a week, or $200 a year.
+House Minority Leader Sean Hornbuckle said the tax cut won't make a meaningful impact on most working-class West Virginians' budgets — 40 cents a week, or just under $21 a year.
 He said the trigger system included in the 2023 income tax bill is a more responsible approach, and questioned why the governor was pushing a further tax cut “outside the scope of that in the 25th hour before the election.”

 “The policy of it is it’s taking money away from children,” he said.
 "And if we’re going to do a tax cut, I would submit to this body that we — all of us — do a little bit more work and make sure that money is not going to affect children.”